Doubling Time Calculator

 The Rule of 72 is used because it has many factors (2, 3, 4, 6, 12, 24, etc.), and thus it is easy to simplify in many use cases, but using 69 or 70 is actually much more accurate.
 For this reason, you might see the Rule of 69 or the Rule of 70 used in its place, but the concept is the same.

 The chart below shows the number of periods calculated using the doubling time formula and the Rule of 72 formula for a given growth rate to show how close of an approximation the Rule of 72 Formula is to the Doubling Time Formula.

 |Growth Rate||Periods Using Doubling Time Formula||Periods Using the Rule of 72|

 Doubling Time and Exponential Growth

 So you might be wondering why doubling time is so important?
 Doubling time is useful for calculating exponential growth.
-Much of the growth that we need to measure is exponential.
+Much of the growth observed in nature, science, and economics is exponential.

 Albert Einstein once said, “the power of compound interest is the most powerful force in the universe.”
 Compound interest is so powerful because of the exponential growth effect over time.

 Not surprisingly, then, doubling time and exponential growth are used heavily in finance.
 Many formulas for interest and loans rely on the principles of doubling time and exponential growth.